imhicihu/Enlaces/README.md

 ## RATIONALE

 * This repository it just for the sake of generate our own link tree.
-Minimalistic from the beginning to the last stage.
+Minimalistic from the beginning to the last stage
-* This repo is a living document that will grow and adapt over time.

 ### What is this repository for? ###